anime-dl/anime-downloader/docs/advanced/testing.rst

 In the above output, we can see the temp directory created by the tool.
 Copy this temp directory to tests/test_sites and name it test_<your provider name>.

-After this you are ready to write the tests.
+After this, you are ready to write the tests.
 The twist.moe test file is given below for reference.

 Remember to use the function :py:function:`configure_httpretty(<your provider name>)` to configure the mock before making any requests.